TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Appendix

-Just like in semi-supervised learning, the motivation behind utilizing unlabeled data points is the limited availability of labeled data.
+Similar to semi-supervised learning, the motivation behind utilizing unlabeled data points is the limited availability of labeled data.
 So, we randomly sample $200$ data points in the primary modality to serve as the training data for each dataset.
 We further randomly sample $1000$ data points in the secondary modality to serve as the cross-modal reference data.
-For MNIST, it means $200$ upper images as primary modality training data and $1000$ lower images as reference data.
+For MNIST, it means $200$ upper half images as primary modality training data and $1000$ lower half images as reference data.
 All the remaining data points will be the evaluation data.

+The memotion 7K dataset requires more training data to learn a model.
+So, we randomly sample $5000$ data as the training set, $1000$ data as the reference data, and the rest of data points are the evaluation data.